PRavaga/zano-docs/docs/use/tip-bot-guilde.md

 #### Get Discord

-In order to use the Discord TipBot, we must first have Discord installed, head over to their website (or your package manager) and get signed up! https://discord.com/download/
+In order to use the Discord TipBot, we must first have Discord installed, head over to their website (or your package manager) and get signed up!<br/>
+https://discord.com/download/

 #### Join Zano’s Discord Channel

 Now that we have Discord, head over to our discord channel and join the rest of the community!
-Simply click the link below. https://discord.gg/wE3rmYY
+Simply click the link below.<br/>
+https://discord.gg/wE3rmYY

 ### The Tip Bot